btnguyenPersonal/classnotesS2021/coms417/417notes1.md

 - `R` evealability
     - incorrect final state

+`r` - test must execute the faulty code

+`i` - execution must create an incorrect state of the program (error)

+`p` - the error has to propagate to the output or final state of program

+`r` - the tester has to observe the incorrect output/final state

 #### Test Manager
 - Sets test policies and processes
 - Interact with other managers on the project